-Polish Poppy Seed Noodles Recipe: This is one of the traditional dishes served for wigilia or Christmas Eve dinner.
+Polish Poppy Seed Noodles: This is one of the traditional dishes served for wigilia or Christmas Eve dinner.
 Modern families use purchased egg noodles and poppy seed filling, but many still make their own kluski and grind their own poppy seeds.

-Polish Noodles and Sauerkraut Recipe: Sautéed onions, sauerkraut, and mushrooms (either imported Polish mushrooms or canned mushrooms) mingle with buttered kluski noodles for an unassuming yet delicious side dish.
+Polish Noodles and Sauerkraut: Sautéed onions, sauerkraut, and mushrooms (either imported Polish mushrooms or canned mushrooms) mingle with buttered kluski noodles for an unassuming yet delicious side dish.

-Śmigus Dyngus Casserole Recipe: On Easter Monday or Wet Monday in American Polonia, this casserole which is a combination of many of the leftovers from Easter dinner is served and includes kluski, sauerkraut, and smoked sausage.
+Śmigus Dyngus Casserole: On Easter Monday or Wet Monday in American Polonia, this casserole which is a combination of many of the leftovers from Easter dinner is served and includes kluski, sauerkraut, and smoked sausage.